Chickpea Black Bean Veggie Burgers

 Substitute any other veggies for parsley, ginger and carrot, but keep the wet|dry proportions.
 Use tomato paste as an alternative to nut or seed butter.

 Cooked rice and oatmeal are especially good for veggie burgers because they're sticky and dense, holding the burgers together well.
 But you can sub in other grains like bulgar or quinoa or bread crumbs.

-The texture will change though, and you might need a bit more nut butter, in which case you’ll want to use less wet veggies – you see where I'm going with this, right?
+The texture will change though, and you might need more or less nut butter, or more or less wet veggies.
+You see where I'm going with this, right?
 Keep the wet dry balance.